Photo: Jonas Ingerstedt

 Praun’s clients include major Swedish cultural institutions such as Magasin III Museum & Foundation for Contemporary Art, Moderna Museet, Nationalmuseum, the Hasselblad Foundation, Artipelag, and Public Art Agency Sweden, as well as publishers like Art and Theory Publishing, Hatje Cantz Verlag, Albert Bonniers Förlag, and Arvinius Förlag.

-Sandra Praun received the Red Dot Communications Awards in 2015, the Swedish Book Art Award in 2010, and she was a jury member of the Swedish Photo Book Award in 2014.
+Sandra Praun was awarded the Joseph Binder Award in 2017, the German Design Award in 2016, the Red Dot Communications Awards in 2015, the Swedish Book Art Award in 2010, and she was a jury member of the Swedish Photo Book Award in 2014.

 Parallel to her commissioned work, Praun also initiates her own projects.
 Together with the artists Aleksandra Stratimirovic and Nino Strohecker she established the first independent art library in Serbia, Creative Source at GRAD – European Center for Culture and Debate in Belgrade.
 Praun is co-founder of Urban Forest – an ambulant group of designers, artists, and crafts-people, who have so far exhibited in Tokyo, Osaka, Belgrade, and Stockholm – and also co-founder of Welcome Design, a platform that connects designers from Stockholm and Berlin, with exhibitions in the showrooms of Nolte in Stockholm and bulthaup minimum in Berlin.